cybersi/icp-guides/README.md

 ## Guides

-Here is a list of guides available for our project:
+Here is a list of guides available:

 1. **Guide 1**: [Guide Title](link-to-guide)
    - Brief description of what this guide covers.